JonasAlfredsson/docker-nginx-certbot/README.md

 [[1](https://security.stackexchange.com/questions/70831/does-dh-parameter-file-need-to-be-unique-per-private-key)]
 [[2](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters)].
-For persistence you should place it inside the dedicated folder `/etc/letsencrypt/dhparams/` which is inside a Docker volume.
+For persistence you should place it inside the dedicated folder `/etc/letsencrypt/dhparams/`, which is inside a Docker volume.
 There is however no requirement to do so, as a missing parameter will be created where the config file expects the file to be.

-This means that you may also create this file on an external computer and mount it to any folder that is not under `/etc/letsencrypt/` as that will cause a double mount.
+You can also create this file on a completely different (faster?) computer and just mount the created file into this container.
+This is perfectly fine, but use a folder that is not under `/etc/letsencrypt/`, since that would cause a double mount.

 # Changelog

+### 0.12
+- Added `--cert-name` flag to certificate request.
+  - This allows both adding and subtracting domains to the same certificate.
+  - Makes it possible to have path names that are not domain names (but this is not allowed yet)
+- Made the file parsing functions smarter to only find unique file paths.
+- Cleaned up some log output.
+- Updated the `docker-compose` example.

 ### 0.11
 - Python 2 is EOL, so it's time to move over to Python 3.